DWTechs/efficient-git/content/conventional-commit.md

 ---

-Following those rules bring great advantages to a project :
+Following those rules to write your commit messages will bring great advantages to a project :

-- Automatic CHANGELOGs.
+- Automatic CHANGELOGs capability.
 - Automatic semantic version bump (based on the types of commits landed).
 - Communicate the nature of changes to teammates, the public, and other stakeholders.
 - Trigger build and publish processes.